Kong/kongponents/docs/components/pagination.md

 ### initialPageSize

 An optional initial page size.
-If the value is not set, the first one of the available `pageSizes` is selected as a page size.
+If the value is not set, the first number in the `pageSizes` array is selected as the default.

 <KPagination :initial-page-size="20" :total-count="100" :page-sizes="[10, 20, 30, 40]" />